eno-lang/eno/rfcs-final-spec/restrict-fields-to-a-single-line-rev1.md

-# RFC: Restrict fields to a single line
+# RFC: Restrict fields to a single line (revision 1)

 This RFC seeks to establish that regular `Field` elements can never contain line breaks (`\n`) by repurposing the current newline continuation operator for new functionality.